fbpx

 1. Words that look alike but have no common root.
 These “true faux amis” happen to look similar in both French and English, but don’t – and never have – shared an etymological origin.
 The most common example is pain.
 The word means “bread” in French, but refers to an unpleasant physical sensation in English.

 2. Words that share a common root but have different definitions.
-Linguists say that roughly one-third of the English language is composed of words that have French roots, which, in their turn, were often born of Latin words.
+Linguists say that roughly one-third of the English language is composed of words that have French roots, which, in turn, were often born of Latin words.
 The trouble is that over the centuries, certain of these words have taken on meanings different from their original French/Latin one.
 For example, despite the common origin between the French verb “crier” and the English verb “to cry,” the two words have different meanings.
 Crier has nothing to do with sobs and tears – it means “to shout.”
 The French word for “to cry” is pleurer.

 3. Words that share a common root and have partially similar definitions.
 These words, called semi-faux amis (or semi-vrai amis), share at least one definition in French and English, but also have at least one definition that the other language doesn’t share.
 A good example of this is the word parfum (perfume).
 In both French and English, it refers to a a fragrance.
 In French, however, it also refers to a flavor.
 So, don’t be startled when in une glacerie (ice cream shop) you get the question: Quel parfum voulez-vous?
 (What flavor would you like?)
 They’re not asking you about your favorite perfume!